 Exam Board Edexcel Assessment Two externally set examinations in each of the sciences (100% exam) Overview Students who opt for triple science will study the separate sciences over six lessons a week.
 It will appeal to students who wish to study the sciences at A Level and is centred on exciting, innovative activities and investigations that are linked to the role of science in our everyday lives.
-The units studied during the first year in each of the biology, chemistry and physics qualifications are common to the combined science allowing students the flexibility and choice of course that will maximise their potential.
+The units studied during the first year in each of the biology, chemistry and physics qualifications are common to the combined science allowing students the flexibility and choi of course that will maximise their potential.
 Units studied Biology: Overarching concepts in biology; Cells and control; Genetics; Natural selection and genetic modification; Ecosystems and material cycles.
 Plant structure and their functions; Animal coordination, control and homeostasis; Exchange and transport in animals; Health disease and the development of medicines.
 Chemistry: Atomic structure and the Periodic table, ionic bonding, covalent bonding, types of substance, calculations involving masses; States of matter; methods of separating and purifying substances; acids; obtaining and using metals; electrolytic processes; reversible reactions and equilibria; Rates of reaction; Fuels; Heat energy changes in chemical reactions; the earth and atmosphere; Transition metals, alloys and corrosion; Quantitative analysis; Dynamic equilibria and calculations involving volumes of gases; Chemical cells and fuel cells; qualitative analysis; hydrocarbons; polymers; Alcohols and carboxylic acids; Bulk and surface properties of matter including nanoparticles.
-Physics Triple (separate sciences): Physics 1: Motion; Forces; Conservation of Energy; Waves and sound; Light and the electromagnetic spectrum; Radioactivity and nuclear power; Astronomy.
-Physics 2: Energy and work; Forces and their effects; Electricity and circuits; Static electricity; Magnetism and the motor effect; Electromagnetic induction; Particle model; Forces and Matter Progression to Sixth Form This course can lead to the study of A Level Biology, Chemistry and/or Physics as well as the level 3 Cambridge Technical Introductory Diploma in Health and Social Care.
+Physics: Waves; Light and the electromagnetic spectrum; Particle model -1; Radioactivity; Astronomy; Energy- Forces doing work; Forces and their effects; Electricity and circuits; Static electricity; Magnetism and the motor effect; Electromagnetic induction; Particle model - 2; Forces and matter.
+Progression to Sixth Form This course can lead to the study of A-Level Biology, Chemistry and/or Physics as well as the Level 3 Cambridge Technical Introductory Diploma in Health and Social Care and/or the Level 3 Cambridge Technical in Applied Science.